 Put simply, a small boat used only for your own personal recreation or leisure use does not normally need a specific licence to navigate on the tidal Thames.
-If you are in any doubt about your craft – please contact the PLA for guidance.
-We do encourage all recreational and leisure boat users to sign-up to the Tidal Thames Navigators Club (TTNC) – at http://www.boatingonthethames.co.uk/Join This is free of charge and provides:
+If you are in any doubt about your craft, please contact us for guidance.
+We encourage all recreational and leisure boat users to sign-up to the Tidal Thames Navigators Club (TTNC) – at http://www.boatingonthethames.co.uk/Join This is free of charge and provides:

-Yes!
+Yes.
 The Thames is a challenging and busy river.
 It can be harsh and unforgiving.
 Everyone on small recreational boats and craft should wear a lifejacket at all times.
-See: http://www.pla.co.uk/assets/safetybulletin1of2016-killcordslifejackets.pdf
+See: Detailed advice on lifejackets is available here.

-Guidance about where short term visitor moorings are available and who the operator is can be viewed at: www.boatingonthethames.co.uk/Visitor-Moorings You must ensure you have contacted these mooring providers direct in advance of your journey.
-Information on pump out / fuel facilities etc is also shown.
+Guidance about the location of short term visitor moorings and who the operator is can be viewed on our Boating on the Thames website, which also has information about pump out, fuel facilities and other services.
+Please note: You must ensure you have contacted mooring providers in advance of your journey.

 The tidal Thames is a very challenging and potentially hazardous river.
 It is not suitable for a novice.
-If you are new to boating or inexperienced with your craft, you should first go on a suitable course – for example those run by the RYA.
+If you are new to boating or inexperienced with your craft, you should first go on a suitable course, for example one run by the RYA.
 More details at www.rya.org.uk

 - read the current Notices to Mariners for the area of your intended passage and consider them in your passage plan.

-- check all equipment – eg VHF, navigation lights, lifejackets etc. Ensure anchors are easily deployable and you have enough chain and rope for the waters you will be navigating in
+- check all equipment – eg VHF, navigation lights, lifejackets etc. Ensure anchors are easily deployable and you have enough chain and rope f

 The river is cold and deep with fast currents.
 It rises and falls by seven metres.
-Check tide times carefully on our website www.pla.co.uk.
+Check tide times carefully on our website http://tidepredictions.pla.co.uk/.
 Make sure you can get off the foreshore quickly - watch the tide and wash from passing boats and make sure appropriate steps are close.
 ‘Paddling’ or anything that risks entering the river should be avoided.
-For more information see: https://www.pla.co.uk/Environment/Thames-foreshore-permits

 There are restrictions for some types of craft.
-Our normal advice is for non powered craft and inexperienced boaters to avoid the very busy central London stretch.
+Our normal advice is for non-powered craft and inexperienced boaters to avoid the very busy central London stretch.
 The River above Putney is relatively benign.
 But below Putney and into central London it is much more hazardous.
 It becomes increasingly ‘sea-like’ and small craft have to navigate in areas of high traffic density – including large and fast powered vessels, some with limited manoeuvrability and others generating significant wash.
 Wave heights of a metre are easily possible.
-More guidance on your specific activity at: www.boatingonthethames.co.uk
+More guidance on your specific activity at: Boating on the Thames.

-Our advice is to find a suitable and safe location next to the river – and a quiet time of the day.
-Please do not place the container or any plastic etc into the water.
+Our advice is to find a suitable and safe location next to the river, and a quiet time of the day.
+Please do not place the container or any plastic in the water.
 We request ashes are not scattered from bridges.
-Additional guidance is published by the Environment Agency - click here
+Additional guidance is published by the Environment Agency.

 We highly recommend you carry one.
 VHF is a useful navigational aid and can be used to ‘listen and learn’ from other transmissions so that you can be aware of traffic movements.
 In addition, London VTS may need to contact you about a particular vessel movement or convey important safety information.
 A VHF (particularly with DSC functionality) could be a lifesaver in an emergency situation.
 Ensure you have the appropriate qualifications and licences to carry an operate a VHF.